vladharti/Report_generator/README.md

 **Usage**

-To run the Report Generator, execute the following command in the command-line interface of the directory where you saved the files:
+To run the Report Generator, download all files in a single folder.
+Then, execute the following command in the command-line interface of the directory where you saved the files:

 **python report.py -t TeamMap.csv -p ProductMaster.csv -s Sales.csv --team-report=TeamReport.csv --product-report=ProductReport.csv**